Kate Middleton Stuns In White One-Shoulder Gown, Updo

 “I’m really just literally the host.
 It’s a good word, the host: it means make sure everybody is happy.
 My thrill of accepting this honour of presenting is because I adore film.
 The excellence of films is what I adore: the whole of the BAFTA film awards is about the brilliance of performances direction, art direction, costumes.”

-Middleton and Prince William will have front row seats as this year’s winners are announced.
+Middleton and Prince William have front row seats as this year’s winners are announced.
 Films that are expected to receive special recognition at the ceremony are The Favourite, Bohemian Rhapsody and Beast.
 The Favourite is set in 18th century England and follows Queen Anne’s rise to the throne.
 Olivia Colman takes on the coveted role of Queen Anne herself and stars alongside Rachel Weisz and Emma Stone.

-Since the films released in December 2018, it has enjoyed massive success. already earning Colman a Golden Globe award for Best Actress.
+Since the films release in December 2018, it has enjoyed massive success, already earning Colman a Golden Globe award for Best Actress.
 Tonight Britain awaits to see if the film will secure further wins at the BAFTA Awards.